Our Four C's of Diamonds guide can help you decide on the most important factors when shopping for a diamond.

 The word carat derives from the word carob, a Mediterranean seed, which has an extremely consistent weight for measuring.
 The greater the carat weight, the rarer, and more valuable the diamond becomes.
 Five metric carats weighs exactly 1 gram.

 Some people want the largest diamond possible.
-If size is a priority, we at Joel's Gold Store can help you classify the proper cut, color and clarity to fit your budget economically, and fit your jewelry beautifully.
+If size is a priority, we at Joel's Fine Jewelry can help you classify the proper cut, color and clarity to fit your budget economically, and fit your jewelry beautifully.
 Many of our engagement rings can fit diamonds up to 5.00 carats, but each ring has different size constraints based on its size and the type of setting.
 Prong settings can be manipulated to fit virtually any size diamond, but tension-set diamonds and bezel set diamonds have more limitations on size.

 The true definition of cut is the quality of the proportions and symmetry of the diamond.
 Your diamond's proportions make a vast difference on how brightly your diamond shines.
 An 'ideal cut' diamond is one that allows the maximum amount of light to return through the top of the diamond, which takes into consideration the depth, table size, crown height and angle, girdle thickness and more.
 Our diamond professionals will be happy to assist you in selecting the best diamond cut.